-We used our proprietary research framework to identify companies which we believe to be sustainable leaders or improvers.
+We used our proprietary research framework to analyse the foundations of each business to ensure proper context for our investments.
 This included the durability of its business model, the attractiveness of its industry, the strength of its financials and the sustainability of its economic moat.

-We also considered the quality of its management team and analyse the environmental, social and governance (ESG) opportunities and risks impacting the business and appraise how well these are managed.
+We also considered the quality of its management team and analysed the environmental, social and governance (ESG) opportunities and risks impacting the business and appraised how well these are managed.
 We assigned a proprietary score to articulate the quality attributes of each company, one of which is the ESG Quality rating.
-This enabled the portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities and to build well-diversified, risk adjusted portfolios.
+This enabled the portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities and to build well-diversified, riskadjusted portfolios.

 Additionally, our proprietary ESG House Score, developed by our central ESG investment team in collaboration with the Quantitative investment team, was used to identify companies with potentially high or poorly managed ESG risks.
 The score is calculated by combining a variety of data inputs within a proprietary framework in which different ESG factors are weighted according to how material they are for each sector.
-This allowed us to see how companies ranked in a global context.
+This allowed us to see how companies rank in a global context.